top of page

 Step 5: Apply With Confidence

-• Submit online or through a broker
+Submit online or through a broker.

-• Be transparent about your loan purpose
+• Be honest about loan purpose

-• Review your loan contract carefully
+• Review your contract for hidden fees

 Cost of Applying for a Business Loan